ericbutler555/eb-grid/README.md

   </tbody>
 </table>

+So you put the breakpoint prefix together with the fractional width suffix, and you have your class.
+Use as many classes as you want to cover each breakpoint.
+Example: `<div class="col  ph-1-2  tab-2-3  lap-3-4  desk-4-5">`.

 ### Helper classes ###

-The only other thing eb-grid handles is spacing and alignment.
+The only other things eb-grid tries to handle are alignment and spacing of the layers and columns.

 **Alignment**